handrykanda/ecommerce/README.md

 ## **Functionality overview**

 Cellstore is an online shopping web app.
 It uses Firebase Cloud Functions as the backend.
-You can view a live demo over [here](https://cellstore-a0a6c.web.app/).

 ### **General functionality:**